 Enter the Assassin

 Edward Charles Spitzka profiled Garfield’s assassin, Charles Julius Guiteau (1841-1882), in Guiteau’s trial.
-He described the perfect controlled-assassin candidate then and now:
+He described the perfect controlled-assassin zombie then and now:

 “Guiteau had lived an immoral life.
 But in Spitzka’s view, Guiteau suffered from a mental condition that prevented him from understanding morality in the first place.
 He called this moral insanity — something we might regard today as sociopathy — which he described as ‘a person who is born with so defective a nervous organization that he is altogether deprived of that moral sense.’”